Noor-909101/Training-and-Placement-Cell/README.md

-# Traing And Placement Cell
+# Training And Placement Cell
 The Domain of the Project is to automate some of the Work manually done in Training and placement cell of college.The main motto is to successfully add students